Edwardyan21/ENGG1340-Group39-AccountingSystem/README.md

    - The total amount the user has saved in this month（which is the total amount of the difference between daily budget and daily expense)
    - The amount needed to be saved in the rest of the month
    - Advised daily saving amount
+8) **The system allows users to set a password to ensure security.
+The system will require the password to login once it is set**

 ### Reference List
 The idea was from **Li Shumin, TA of ENGG1340, the University of Hong Kong**.